euank/snailescape.js/README.md

 ### Modes

-snailescape has two modes of error handling:
+Snail escape has two modes of error handling:

 This mode may be toggled by passing the argument `{partial: true}` to the constructor.
 It defaults to false.